 Considering that both of the trends that are massive revenue drivers for Amazon are likely here to stay, the company and its investors have quite a bit to look forward to ahead.
 As such, Amazon stock is one to pay close attention to.

 There’s another trend the COVID-19 pandemic has likely changed for the long term — general habits around cleanliness.
-Ever since the pandemic started, you’ve been told several actions that you could take to prevent contracting the virus.
-You’ve been told to wash your hands, clean surfaces, wear a face mask, and be as clean as you possibly can.
+Ever since the virus started to circulate, you’ve been told to wash your hands, clean surfaces, wear a face mask, and be as clean as you possibly can.

 It all makes sense.
 Face masks stop the spread of water droplets as you breathe, reducing your chances of infecting others if you’ve contracted the virus.
 General cleanliness kills the virus before it has the opportunity to infect you or your loved ones.

-As a result, cleaning products have been flying off of the shelves for months.
-Images on social media show entire aisles of these products in grocery stores and warehouse stores picked clean.
+As a result, cleaning products have been flying off of the shelves for some time now.
 The demand for cleaning supplies is higher than ever before, and manufacturers are having a tough time keeping up.

 Clorox is a consumer staples company that’s best known for its cleaning products.
 In fact, when you think of bleach, the company’s name is likely the first to come to mind.
 Of course, the pandemic has done well for the stock.
-From January through August, the stock grew by around 50%.
+From January through August, the stock grew by around 50% before growth began to taper off.
+Nonetheless, after a several months-long selloff, many argue that the stock is highly undervalued, representing a major opportunity.

 With Clorox being the leader in the space, the company is likely to see strong growth as consumers continue to clear the shelves of their branded cleaning supplies, suggesting that there’s plenty more room for growth in the stock ahead.